On the Effectiveness of Transfer Learning for Code Search: Introduction

-Transfer learning is beneficial in code search as attaining a large enough code search dataset for training is difficult.
-Not only is a small dataset problematic for the training, but also for the evaluation of a model since it limits the number of examples on which the model can be tested.
-To overcome this issue, we propose the use of \stackoverflow questions and accepted code answers as a proxy for code search interactions, whereby the question's title acts as an approximation of a search query and the code snippet of the accepted answer as the document to be retrieved from the search corpus.
+Transfer learning can be beneficial in code search as attaining a large enough code search dataset for training is difficult.
+Not only is a small dataset problematic for the training but also for the evaluation of a model since it limits the number of examples on which the model can be tested.
+In our approach, we evaluate the performance of our models by leveraging both \github and \stackoverflow datasets that we specifically mined for this purpose.
+We use the \github dataset to pre-train the \bert models, for a total of $\num{\approx 6450000}$, $\SI{\approx 27}{\times}$ larger than the \stackoverflow data.
+We propose the use of \stackoverflow questions and accepted code answers as a proxy for code search interactions, whereby the question's title acts as an approximation of a search query and the code snippet of the accepted answer as the document to be retrieved from the search corpus.
 We mine such a dataset for three popular programming languages, \ie, \javascript, \java, and \python, obtaining a total of $\num{\approx 240000}$ pairs of query and code.
-We use the \github dataset to pre-train the \bert models, for a total of $\num{\approx 6450000}$, $\SI{\approx 27}{\times}$ larger than the \stackoverflow data.